Sertifi

 What is the signer experience flow look like?

-This user flow shows how a signer moves from receiving a document to completing signing and payment in a clear, guided sequence.
-Entry communications set expectations and lead users directly into the document, where required actions are highlighted to reduce hesitation.
-Inline editing supports clarification without breaking focus, while signing steps are structured to feel quick and intentional.
-The flow concludes with a streamlined payment step, reinforcing completion and confidence by clearly signaling when all required actions are finished.
+This user flow demonstrates how a signer progresses from receiving a document to signing and payment in a clear, guided sequence.
+This is where entry communications come in, establishing the expectations and guiding a user through the document, in which required actions are highlighted to reduce hesitation.
+Inline editing lets you clarify without losing focus, and steps to sign the page are laid out so that they don’t feel forced.
+The flow ends with a streamlined payment step, solidifying completion and confidence when all required actions are finished.

 What are some main elements featured?